ruridge/code-demo/README.md

 In this exercise you're asked to implement some features in an existing React app, using whatever extra tools you want.

-If you have any questions, don't hesitate to create an issue in this repo or reach out directly to marcelo@remote.com.
+If you have any questions, don't hesitate to reach out directly to marcelo@remote.com.

 ## Expectations
 * It should be production-ready code - the code will show us how you ship things to production and be a mirror of your craft.